SNAPSHOT-Britain's political and market turmoil | Business

 SNAPSHOT-Britain's political and market turmoil

-23 "mini-budget" package of unfunded tax cuts hit sterling, sent borrowing costs surging and forced the Bank of England to intervene.
-Following is a snapshot of related events, comments and explanations: WHAT'S BEHIND THE CRISIS? * The Bank of England was forced into emergency bond-buying to stem a sharp sell-off in Britain's 2.1 trillion pound ($2.3 trillion) government bond market that threatened to wreak havoc in the pension industry and increase recession risks.
+Truss fired her finance minister Kwasi Kwarteng on Friday and scrapped parts of her growth plan in a desperate bid to save her premiership after the package of unfunded tax cuts hit sterling, sent borrowing costs surging and forced the Bank of England to intervene.
+Following is a snapshot of related events, comments and explanations: KEY PARTS OF THE STATEMENT * "We will reverse almost all the tax measures announced in the Growth Plan three weeks ago that had not started parliamentary legislation," Hunt said.

 - Country: